 - All world language courses are open to students in grades 9-12.
 Freshmen with strong study skills are encouraged to study a world language. - Languages must be studied in sequential order, i.e.: Language 1 AB; 2 AB; etc. - Students starting a first year world language course are required to have passed English the previous school year.
-A grade of a "C" or better in English is recommended. - Students may be required to purchase workbooks and/or dictionaries. - Students must maintain passing grades at all times.
-If a student does not pass, he/she must repeat that section the following year to continue the study of the language.
+A grade of a "C" or better in English is recommended. - Students may be required to purchase workbooks and/or dictionaries. - Students earn a passing grade at the end of the semester to continue to the next level or section.
+If a student does not pass, he/she must repeat that section the following year to continue the study of the language. - Seniors desiring a first year of World Language will only be permitted to take one year if space is available due to the new graduation requirements of two years of World Language for the class of 2021 and beyond.